 Kampot has an interesting history.
 For a short time starting in 1841, it was Cambodia’s first international seaport.
-It attracted Chinese merchants who eventually settled and started businesses.
+It attracted Chinese merchants who eventually settled, married locals, and started businesses.
 Then the French came and took over much of the land.
 Trade was transferred to the Saigon Port.
 To add to the Cambodian’s humiliation, the King put a Vietnamese in charge of the area.
-Kampot, thus, began its economic decline.
+The area declined after that.

 Eventually, the area was turned into a resort area, attracting colonialists looking to escape from the heat and humidity of Phnom Penh.

 The city does have a few French colonial buildings although when I visited it felt like most were falling down due to neglect.
-The highlight of the town (it feels like a town and not a city) has a nice river promenade.
-It also has my favorite round-about in the form of a giant durian.
+The highlight of the town has a nice river promenade.

 The highlight of my trip to Kampot was staying at a guesthouse, Les Maguire’s, along the river.
 There are many other hotels and guesthouses and even hostels located along the river and its canals/estuaries to choose one.